mrpineapples/axios-fe-exercise/README.md

 - Building software is a collaborative process, so if you're feeling adventurous, feel free to diverge from the designs somewhat and apply your own creativity.
 Let us know about the choices you made, and why.

-- The application has jest already set up.
+- The application has [Jest](https://jestjs.io) already set up.
 Add the amount of test coverage you feel is appropriate.

 - We use TypeScript at Axios.
 Bonus points if you define types and use them effectively to increase the reliability of your code.